 Speaking of hubs, let’s move the train of thought to our region as a transportation hub.
 It’s no secret that Northwest Louisiana’s access to multi-modal transportation is one of our greatest assets as business’ day to day operations rely heavily transportation logistics to move their goods and services to market, in addition to the supplies needed to manufacture these goods.
 Now, apply the local transportation infrastructure access in the region to our national supply chain.
 Think about the necessities distributed and moved through the region that we take for granted each day.
 Northwest Louisiana is positioned well to serve in the distribution of those goods and services which keep residents participating in the economy through retail and employment due to the increased demand for transportation jobs.

 It is understandable that during this time jobs are a sore topic.
 According to a news release from the Louisiana Workforce Commission, “The initial unemployment insurance claims for the week ending Mar.
 21, 2020 rose to 72,438 from the week ending March 7, 2020 total of 1,698.”
 At a time when we see unemployment numbers rising, take note of the list of essential worker functions outlined by CISA.
 Many of the job types defined there are present among our region’s key industries, which can soften the economic disruption for the local area.
 Essential workers are not only key to standing up the economy presently, but this presence in our local workforce is representative of the important role the region plays in supporting the national economy through the energy, healthcare, IT and manufacturing sectors.
-That is not a difficult to grasp considering the significant investments the region has made in providing access to workforce training and education opportunities to outfit a talent pipeline within these essential industries.
+That is not so difficult to grasp considering the significant investments the region has made in providing access to workforce training and education opportunities to outfit a talent pipeline within these essential industries.
+Along with the workforce, the industries that are going to employ them too need to be brought in to the global supply chain narrative.
+More than the behemoths, the smaller manufacturers, parts makers and subcontractors who are upgrading/expanding their existing infrastructure, machinery etc may need inspiration from outside, like this Inform Software – Hermle AG post, to learn about employing cloud based solutions to facilitate a more efficient and transparent internal logistics.

 The healthcare sector in Northwest Louisiana is considered a major economic driver in the region.
 Our MSA is home to top-rated healthcare centers, teaching and research institutions, and offers a high level of access to services for residents and those within the surrounding areas.
 Overall, our local healthcare sector employs over 35,000 with an average annual wage of $65,000.
 All that aside, let us take this opportunity to highlight the innovation in our community amidst the health crisis through LSU Health Shreveport’s newly established Emerging Viral Threat Lab.
 The willingness and capacity to serve and respond to industry needs are one of the region’s greatest characteristics.